 Homelessness is a significant issue in today's world.
 It is an issue that can affect anyone at any time.
 Unfortunately, prejudice abounds, and many people cannot imagine a world in which they find themselves without a home.
 Choosing to become a homeless shelter volunteer is a compassionate extension of your support to people who really need it.

 There is a range of common misconceptions, and many still believe that homelessness happens to individuals who have made mistakes and could have avoided homelessness had they made better choices.

 Some imagine that all homeless people have substance abuse issues that have led them down the wrong path.
 However, homelessness covers a broad spectrum of society.

-A huge range of different people, in very different situations, are in this position.
+A huge range of different people in very different situations are in this position.
 And even those who are addicted may have mental health or other issues that have led them to their current problems.
 Homelessness impacts families and children too.
 Without knowing these people and what they have been through, we definitely cannot judge.

 Too many of us can be judgemental when we should be kind.
 Kindness is an underrated characteristic, but it is ever more important in our current world with all its many problems.
 Cultivating kindness and thinking not of our own needs but of how we can support others is one vital way to make our world a better place.

 Becoming a homeless shelter volunteer is just one of the ways we could potentially cultivate kindness and make a real difference in our communities.